LCA Tejas: Did it serve the purpose, can it replace ageing MiGs?

 To read more about AMCA project - Importance of AMCA program: Why is it key for IAF's future?

-The development of Kaveri Engine has also not gone as per plans.
-According to initial plans, it was the Kaveri Engine which was to be fitted in Tejas, but as of now Tejas has an imported GE engine.
+The development of the Kaveri Engine has also not gone as per plans.
+According to initial plans, it was the Kaveri Engine which was to be fitted in Tejas, but as of now, Tejas has an imported GE engine.

 India manufactures helicopters, drones and HAL has quality manufacturing lines to make quality fighters.
-If Tejas production gets underway in full swing, it would create an aviation ecosystem in the country which may pave way to design and production of much more sophisticated aircrafts.
+If Tejas production gets underway in full swing, it would create an aviation ecosystem in the country which may pave the way to design and production of much more sophisticated aircraft.

 In the nutshell, Tejas was supposed to have served as the first major step by India towards manufacturing of fighters.
-As far as meeting the requirements of the IAF is concerned, HAL has been given green signal to start manufacturing of Tejas Mk1 under Final Operational Clearance (FOC) configuration.
+As far as meeting the requirements of the IAF is concerned, HAL has been given a green signal to start manufacturing of Tejas Mk1 under Final Operational Clearance (FOC) configuration.
 The Ministry of Defense (MoD) has ordered 40 Tejas LCA Mark-I with HAL.
 20 Tejas LCA in initial operational configuration - 16 fighters and four trainers - have been produced so far (this was as of January this year).

 The weaponised version of Light Combat Aircraft (LCA) Tejas equipped with capabilities of mid-air refuelling, AESA radar, electronic warfare suites and a variety of other features is likely to be inducted into the Indian Air Force by this year-end.